Peter Damian: Philosophy

-Papal envoy and Cardinal
+Papal envoy and cardinal

 During his illness the pope died, and Frédéric, abbot of Monte Cassino, was elected pope as Stephen IX.
 In the autumn of 1057, Stephen IX determined to make Damian a cardinal.
-For a long time, Damian resisted the offer, for he was more at ease as an itinerant hermit-preacher than a reformer from within the Curia, but was finally forced to accept, and was consecrated Cardinal Bishop of Ostia on 30 November 1057.
+For a long time, Damian resisted the offer, for he was more at ease as an itinerant hermit-preacher than as a reformer from within the Curia, but was finally forced to accept, and was consecrated Cardinal Bishop of Ostia on 30 November 1057.

-In addition he was appointed administrator of the Diocese of Gubbio.
+In addition, he was appointed administrator of the Diocese of Gubbio.
 The new cardinal was impressed with the great responsibilities of his office and wrote a stirring letter to his brother-cardinals, exhorting them to shine by their example before all.
 Four months later Pope Stephen died in Florence, and the church was once more distracted by schism.
 Peter was vigorous in his opposition to the antipope Benedict X, but the force was on the side of the intruder and Damian retired temporarily to Fonte Avallana.